Industry-Wide Business Valuation FAQ & Glossary

 Voting Control — de jure control of a business enterprise.

-Weighted Average Cost of Capital (WACC) — the cost of capital (discount rate) determined by the weighted average, at market value, of the cost of all financing sources in the business enterprise’s capital structure.
+Weighted Average Cost of Capital (WACC) — the cost of capital (discount rate) determined by the weighted average, at market value, and of the cost of all financing sources in the business enterprise’s capital structure.

 Third Party Valuation Reports from Business Appraisal FL|GA